Neutrino Physics with an Opaque Detector: Results and Discussion

 A particularly promising avenue for exploiting the LiquidO approach is where doping of the scintillator opens up the possibility of new physics measurements.
 One of the major challenges usually associated with doping LSDs is maintaining the optical properties, including transparency, while achieving the desired concentration of the dopant.
-In contrast, the LiquidO technique actually requires opacity to confine the light and therefore allows for consideration of more possibilities, be it to load new materials or to achieve higher levels of doping.
+In contrast, our technique actually requires opacity to confine the light and therefore allows for consideration of more possibilities, be it to load new materials or to achieve higher levels of doping.
 Examples of what can be achieved with a doped scintillator are wide and varied.
-The original \RC\ experiment used cadmium to efficiently detect neutrons and the LENS experiment concept involved using an indium-doped liquid scintillator~\cite{Ref_DopingLENS_1, Ref_DopingLENS_2, Ref_DopingLENS_3}.
-Several neutrino-less double beta decay experiments use or propose doped scintillators~\cite{Ref_KLZ,Ref_SNO+,Ref_JUNODBD,Ref_Talk_NOW} as the way forward to realise higher isotopic masses.
+The original \RC\ experiment used cadmium to increase the neutron capture cross-section and the LENS experiment concept involved using an indium-doped liquid scintillator~\cite{Ref_DopingLENS_1, Ref_DopingLENS_2, Ref_DopingLENS_3}.
+Several neutrino-less double beta decay experiments use or propose doped scintillators~\cite{Ref_KLZ,Ref_SNO+,Ref_SNO+_2,Ref_JUNODBD,Ref_Talk_NOW} as the way forward to realise higher isotopic masses.
 The strong precedent set by LENS with indium suggests that loading at more than 10\% for neutrino-less double beta decay searches is a reachable objective.